codyowl/codyowl.github.io/index.md

 ## Hello world !

 This is sampath !
 Just a random kid from nintendo's generation who do codes for fun and to pay bills !
-Software developer by day and indie hacker by night with sound knowledge in building scalable backend systems, architecting infrastructure solutions , containers and orchestrations with kubernetes.
+Software developer by day and indie hacker by night with sound knowledge in building scalable backend systems, architecting infrastructure solutions , containers and orchestrations with beautifule tools like kubernetes.

 If you want to scale your product/ refactoring code base/ tweaking architecture design feel free to shoot an email : codyowl@gmail.com